In biology, a protein is a biomolecule comprised of amino acid residues joined together by peptide bonds.

 Biosynthesis of Proteins

-The lifespan of proteins varies depending on its kind.
+The lifespan of proteins varies depending on their kind.
 Some proteins are degraded after a few minutes of production; others remain for years.
 Misfolded proteins are degraded at once to prevent them from causing damage due to their instability and dysfunctional nature.
 The cell may degrade or recycle them through protein turnover.
 Proteins may be degraded in proteasomes, i.e. cytoplasmic complexes that digest worn-out or misfolded proteins tagged with ubiquitin.
 (Ref.
 11) In eukaryotes, another site of protein degradation is the lysosome.
 Lysosomes contain proteases that digest endocytosed proteins.

 Proteins have several functions.
-Some of them are a structural component (e.g. keratin in hair, actin and myosin in muscle, etc.).
+Some of them are structural components (e.g. keratin in hair, actin, and myosin in muscle, etc.).
 Many proteins are enzymes.
 They catalyze various biochemical reactions and therefore are essential to metabolism.
 Other vital roles of proteins in biological systems are as follows: as transporters (e.g. hemoglobin), as antibodies, and as regulators of gene expression.
 Not all proteins are biosynthesized de novo.
 They may be acquired through diet.
 In fact, animals require a protein diet to obtain the essential amino acids that they cannot synthesize on their own.
 Thus, in this regard, dietary proteins serve as a food source.